bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Github-Repositories-That-Will-Teach-You-How-To-Code-For-Free.md

 ### Web Development for Beginners — A Curriculum

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about JavaScript, CSS, and HTML basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
-Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick’.
+Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.

 <a href="https://github.com/microsoft/Web-Dev-For-Beginners" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://github.com/microsoft/Web-Dev-For-Beginners"><strong>microsoft/Web-Dev-For-Beginners</strong><br />
 <em>Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about JavaScript, CSS, and…</em>github.com</a><a href="https://github.com/microsoft/Web-Dev-For-Beginners" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>